Nettspend: Musical style and influences

 Nettspend's musical style stems from trap, a subgenre of hip-hop.
-His music has also been characterized as jerk, a hip-hop subgenre which consists of "pitched-up, layered vocals and bass that will make your speakers sound broken," according to Pitchfork.
-Most of Nettspend's songs are under two minutes long.
+His music has also been characterized as jerk, a hip-hop subgenre which consists of "pitched-up, layered vocals and bass that will make your speakers sound broken", according to Pitchfork.
+Most of Shepardson's songs are under two minutes long.
 According to The Fader, he commonly employs "distorted 808s", "loose piano riffs", and "glimmering synths" in his music.
-Nettspend's music has been described as "a symphony of stimuli" by i-D, and "post-post-rage" by The New York Times.
+His music has been described as "a symphony of stimuli" by i-D,' and "post-post-rage" by The New York Times.
+Shepardson's lyrics frequently reference drug use, and his concert visuals have featured imagery referencing substances such as ketamine.
+His public image and lyrical themes led a member of his team to compare his appeal to "if Harry Styles had access to promethazine."

-In an interview with i-D, Nettspend named Chief Keef, Lil Uzi Vert, Young Thug, Justin Bieber, Katy Perry, and Michael Jackson as influences.
+In an interview with i-D, Shepardson named Chief Keef, Lil Uzi Vert, Young Thug, Justin Bieber, Katy Perry, and Michael Jackson as influences.